ElaFinIta/animals/README.md

 # Single page application (SPA)

 An application to create cards from a list of animals.
 Images in cards are fetched from Unsplash.
+A link for the Wikipedia page for each animal is provided.

+Concepts practised:
+- routing and nested routing
+- controlled forms

 ## Getting Started with Create React App